The steps you can take to increase your credit rating

-A missed payment can leave a mark on your file and can scupper your rating for a long time.
-That’s why it’s important to pay your bills on time and set up direct debits where possible so they’re not missed.
+A missed payment can leave a mark on your file that could negatively affect your rating for a long time.
+That’s why it’s important to pay your bills on time (including your phone bill!) and set up direct debits so you don’t miss anything.

 Build your credit history

 If you’ve never borrowed money before, there won’t be any evidence that you’re a responsible borrower who can pay money back in good time.
 So, if you’ve just turned 18 or have spent years being frugal it can actually work against you when it comes to your credit score.